Opam 104: Sharing Your Code

 Please generate a Github token at https://github.com/settings/tokens/new to allow access.

-The "public_repo" scope is required ("repo" if submitting to a private opam repository).
+The "public_repo" and "workflow" scopes are required ("repo" if submitting to a private opam repository).

 Please enter your GitHub personal access token: